About

 Sources: Paper / Tool

-Performed runtime safety verification case study with POLAR-express on Turtlebot3 in ROS2 simulation; Proposed online controller switch strategy for safety-critical control systems with neural networks
+Performed runtime safety verification case study with POLAR-express on Turtlebot3 in ROS2 simulation; Proposed online controller switch strategy for safety-critical control systems with neural networks; Designed an IRL framework that employs off-policy adversarial training to extract reward features from expert trajectories affected by observation delays

 Efficient Encoding of Graphics Primitives with Simplex-based Structures